Creating and Executing Media Pipeline

 main()

-In addition, Media API allows for defining constant tensors using MediaConst.
-Those tensors can then be used with operators such CropMirrorNorm (as shown in the example).
+In addition to the above, the Media API allows for defining constant tensors using MediaConst.
+These tensors can then be used with operators such as CropMirrorNorm (as shown in the example).
 If tensors need to be created per batch, MediaFunc should be used.
 It allows, for example, to introduce random tensors to the operators sequence.